bookofproofs/bookofproofs.github.io/_sources/history/20th-century/shepherdson.md

 * Also in 1955 he published, jointly with John Myhill, Effective operations on partial recursive functions.
 * This paper contained an idea similar to a Turing machine, now known as the Shepherdson-Sturgis Register machine.
 * Shepherdson proposed the setting up of the British Logic Colloquium in 1970, and then became a co-founder of the Colloquium with Robin Gandy.
-* Outside mathematics and his family, Shepherdson's interests were skiing, walking and cycling.
 * Shepherdson died of an inoperable sarcoma and, following his wishes, there was no funeral service but a Memorial Service celebrating his life was held at Goldney Hall in Bristol on Saturday 21 February 2015.
 * As Shepherdson had requested, the service was led by an officiant from the British Humanist Society.
-* As well as family members, Angus MacIntyre spoke about Shepherdson's mathematics.

 Born 7 June 1926, Huddersfield, Yorkshire, England.
 Died 8 January 2015, Bristol, England.